About Me

 Shortly afterward, I left that stressful, corporate job so I could begin healing and rebuilding my life in a healthier way.

-Discovering meaningful work
+Discovering meaningful work on YouTube

 Around that same time, something unexpected happened.
 During a weekly creative Zoom session with friends, I tried leading a guided meditation.